 Setup of my imaging hardware varies widely, so I won’t describe that here.

-- Other software – The above two packages are my main tools to produce final results, however I make use of other software on occasion to manage noise, file conversion and development, image acquisition using a computer/USB connection, planning imaging sessions, and more.
+- Other software – I make use of other software on occasion to manage noise, file conversion and development, image acquisition using a computer/USB connection, planning imaging sessions, and more.

 Processing logs – I keep notes of everything I do to produce my final results, so I can learn from my mistakes, document new approaches that are successful, and simply to refresh my memory when I haven’t processed a particular type of image for awhile.